-Effects of the Bounty on the Value of Silver.
+Effects Of The Bounty On The Value Of Silver.

-I HAVE now shewn that there are two different circumstances; the power of the landlord to raise his rent, and the natural and unavoidable migration of capital; either of which is perfectly sufficient to prevent the profits of the farmer from ever being raised for any continuance of time, above the lowest consistent with the nature of the business; and that as the operation of both must be united against the bounty, its effects with regard to agriculture must soon be terminated.
+I have now shewn that there are two different circumstances; the power of the landlord to raise his rent, and the natural and unavoidable migration of capital; either of which is perfectly sufficient to prevent the profits of the farmer from ever being raised for any continuance of time, above the lowest consistent with the nature of the business; and that as the operation of both must be united against the bounty, its effects with regard to agriculture must soon be terminated.
 It is surely unnecessary to repeat the conclusion, that if the profits of the farmer are not raised by the bounty, it is impossible his encouragement to enlarge his business can be increased.
 What is the reason, according to the zealots of this sect, which renders the bounty necessary?
 Why, the insufficiency of the profits of the farmer.
-But the bounty, it is now apparent, cannot alter those profits.
-Therefore the bounty has no tendency to produce the effect proposed by the advocates for that measure.
+But the bounty, it is now apparent, cannot after those profits.
+Therefore the bounty has no tendency for the measure

 But though the bounty produces no good effects, it is not altogether without effects.
 We must next advert to the view which Dr. Smith has exhibited of this subject, a view which any one can affect to treat lightly only from not understanding it.
 No proposition is established more thoroughly to the conviction of those who have studied the scientific principles of political economy than this; that the money price of corn; regulates the money price of every thing else.
 The wages of the common labourer may in general be reckoned his maintenance.
 He must earn a sufficient quantity of corn to feed himself, otherwise he cannot exist.
 If he is paid in money, the sum of money he daily receives must always be equivalent to the quantity of corn he must use.
 If the price of the corn is high he must receive the greater sum of money, as his day's wages, to buy it with.
 This is so obviously necessary, that we need spend no more time in proving it.
-The money price of labour therefore is entirely regulated by the money price of corn.
+The money, price, of labour therefore is entirely regulated by the money price of corn.

 Let us next see how the money price of corn affects that of every thing else.
 It is evident that it must regulate the price of all other products of the earth, as the culture of corn will encroach upon them till they become equally profitable with itself.
-"It regulates, for example," says Smith, "the money price of grass and hay, of butcher's meat, of horses, and the maintenance of horses, of land carriage consequently, or of the greater part of the inland commerce of the country."
+It regulates, for example, says Smith, the money price of grass and hay, of butcher's meat, of horses, and the maintenance of horses, of land carriage consequently, or of the greater part of -the inland 'commerce of the country,